vercel/next.js/Readme.md

 }
 ```

-### Production deployment
+## Production deployment

-To deploy, run:
+To deploy, instead of running `next`, you probably want to build ahead of time.
+Therefore, building and starting are separate commands:

 ```bash
 next build
 next start
 ```

-For example, to deploy with `now` a `package.json` like follows is recommended:
+For example, to deploy with [`now`](https://zeit.co/now) a `package.json` like follows is recommended:

 ```json
 {